 The proposed new construction development at 1 14th Street is affordable rental housing, featuring two contiguous residential high-rise towers.
-The developers determined that two of their necessary financing sources could not be restricted against the same units.
-Thus, the developers have bifurcated the development, using a condominium overlay, into two legally separate, financeable, affordable projects without crossover subsidy from either of the two incompatible funding sources.
+The developers determined that certain necessary financing sources could not be restricted against the same units.
+Thus, the developers have bifurcated the development, using a condominium overlay, into two legally separate, financeable, affordable projects without crossover subsidy from the incompatible funding sources.

 The two projects are called 14th and Commercial Apartments (14th and Commercial), which consists of 326 units, and 14C VHHP Apartments (14C VHHP), which consists of 81 units.
 The two projects will each be owned by legally separate partnerships, with two separate Housing Commission loans and two separate Multifamily Housing Revenue Bond issuances that will both close simultaneously.
 The developers will complete a condominium plan that will detail the two projects' legal separation.
 The total combined development will be located within two contiguous on-site high-rise buildings: a 14-story building and a seven-story building.
 The two structures will be conjoined/built upon a common base level.
-Distributed within the two rental complexes will be 270 permanent supportive housing units with federal Project-Based Vouchers and Veterans Affairs Supportive Housing (VASH) Project-Based Vouchers issued by the Housing Commission.
-Because of the separate financing structures, the proposed two bond issuances are being processed under two separate companion reports (HCR19-087 and HCR19-088).
+Distributed within the two rental complexes will be 270 permanent supportive housing units with federal Project-Based Housing Vouchers and federal Veterans Affairs Supportive Housing (VASH) Project-Based Housing Vouchers issued by the Housing Commission.
+Because of the separate financing structures, the proposed two bond issuances are being processed under two separate companion reports (HAR19-031 and HAR19-032).

-On May 3, 2019, and on May 14, 2019, the Housing Commission (HCR19-049) and the Housing Authority (HAR19-013) respectively, approved taking certain preliminary authorization steps to issue up to \$22,000,000 of tax-exempt Multifamily Housing Revenue Bonds/note (bonds), to finance the new construction of 14C VHHP.
-For 14C VHHP, on July 17, 2019, the California Debt Limit Allocation Committee (CDLAC) approved a \$22,000,000 bonds allocation, and the California Tax Credit Allocation Committee (CTCAC) approved a non-competitive 4 percent tax credits allocation.
+On May 3, 2019, and on May 14, 2019, the Housing Commission (HCR19-044) and the Housing Authority (HAR 19-010) respectively, approved taking certain preliminary authorization steps to issue up to \$101,000,000 of tax-exempt Multifamily Housing Revenue Bonds/note (bonds), to finance the new construction of 14th and Commercial.
+For 14th and Commercial, on July 17, 2019, the California Debt Limit Allocation Committee (CDLAC) approved a \$101,000,000 bonds allocation and the California Tax Credit Allocation Committee (CTCAC) approved a non-competitive four percent tax credits allocation.

-Table 1 - Development Details

-Address 1 14th Street, San Diego

-Council District 3

-Community Plan Area East Village Neighborhood of the Downtown Community Plan Area

-Developers SVDP Management Inc. (SVDPM) and

-Chelsea Investment Corporation (Chelsea).
+Address 1 14th Street, San Diego Council District 3 Community Plan Area East Village Neighborhood of the Downtown Community Plan Area Developers SVDP Management Inc. (SVDPM) and Chelsea Investment Corporation (Chelsea).
 Development Type New construction of two buildings.
 Construction Type High rise.
 Parking Type 14th and Commercial: 65 spaces.
 14C VHHP: 16 spaces.
-The proposed two buildings will share a podium

-surface level parking facility.
+The proposed two buildings will share a podium surface level parking facility.
 Housing Type 14th and Commercial: 230 units of permanent supportive housing.

-(Affordable Units) 14C VHHP: 24 units of permanent supportive housing, 16 Veterans

-Affairs Supportive Housing units, and 40 units for low- and very low-

-income persons, all residing within the City of San Diego.
+(Affordable Units) 14C VHHP: 24 units of permanent supportive housing, 16 Veterans Affairs Supportive Housing units, and 40 units for low- and very low- income persons, all, residing within the City of San Diego.
+Lot Size 1.07 acre, 46,500 square feet Units (407 units total) 14th and Commercial: 326 (323 affordable units, plus three managers' units).
+14C VHHP: 81 (80 affordable units, plus one manager's unit).
+Density (two projects) 381 dwelling units per acre (407 units $\div$ 1.07 acres) Unit Mix 14th and Commercial: 326 (323 affordable units, plus three managers' units).
+14C VHHP: 81 (80 affordable units, plus one manager's unit).
+Gross Building Area 14th and Commercial: 237,174 square feet.
+14C VHHP: 53,481 square feet.